micmejia/bible-dump/NKJV/Isaiah/Isa 3.md

 "Say to the righteous that _it shall be_ well _with them,_ For they shall eat the fruit of their doings.

 ###### 11
-Woe to the wicked! _It shall be_ ill _with him,_ For the reward of his hands shall be [^h]given him.
+Woe to the wicked! _It shall be_ ill _with him,_ For the reward of his hands shall be given him.

 ###### 12
 _As for_ My people, children _are_ their oppressors, And women rule over them.
 O My people!
-Those who lead you [^i]cause _you_ to err, And destroy the way of your paths." ## Oppression and Luxury Condemned
+Those who lead you cause _you_ to err, And destroy the way of your paths." ## Oppression and Luxury Condemned

 ###### 13
-The Lord stands up to [^j]plead, And stands to judge the people.
+The Lord stands up to plead, And stands to judge the people.

 ###### 14
-The Lord will enter into judgment With the elders of His people And His princes: "For you have [^k]eaten up the vineyard; The plunder of the poor _is_ in your houses.
+The Lord will enter into judgment With the elders of His people And His princes: "For you have eaten up the vineyard; The plunder of the poor _is_ in your houses.

 ###### 15
 What do you mean by crushing My people And grinding the faces of the poor?"
 Says the Lord God of hosts.

 ###### 16
-Moreover the Lord says: "Because the daughters of Zion are haughty, And walk with [^l]outstretched necks And [^m]wanton eyes, Walking and [^n]mincing _as_ they go, Making a jingling with their feet,
+Moreover the Lord says: "Because the daughters of Zion are haughty, And walk with outstretched necks And wanton eyes, Walking and mincing _as_ they go, Making a jingling with their feet,

 ###### 17
 Therefore the Lord will strike with a scab The crown of the head of the daughters of Zion, And the Lord will uncover their secret parts."

 ###### 18
-In that day the Lord will take away the finery: The jingling anklets, the [^o]scarves, and the crescents;
+In that day the Lord will take away the finery: The jingling anklets, the scarves, and the crescents;

 ###### 19
 The pendants, the bracelets, and the veils;